zNaLa/docs/docs/Troubleshooting-doc5.md

 3. Move back to the original voice channel.
 4. `!summon` the bot back into the original voice channel.

-If the above method does not work:
-Try changing the server region of your server or kicking & reinviting Rythm to your Discord server.
+If the above method does not work, try changing the server region of your server or kicking & reinviting Rythm to your Discord server.